zenon/MinimalWebAudio/README.md

 The end of the file contains an example of the use an analyser to visualise the wave.

-[ ] Minimal example for Panning
+### Minimal example for Panning: minimalPanning

+Try it out.

+TODO: documentation.

-[ ] Minimal example for convolution
+### Minimal example for convolution

+TODO

 ## Misc

-[x] Minimal example for analyser (this thing can even FFT!), and visualisation.
+### Minimal example for analyser (this thing can even FFT!), and visualisation.

-1. minimalBiquadFilter.html - Just the oscilloscope.
+minimalBiquadFilter.html - Just the oscilloscope.

+TODO: Still much to learn here.

-[ ] Minimal example for AudioWorker (what is this?)
+### Minimal example for AudioWorker (what is this?)

 ## Some Explanations